janbaer/presentations/qa-deployment-with-k8s/qa-deployment-with-k8s.md

 ---

-# What's on our wishlist
+# What was on our wishlist

 - At least 6 parallel QA environments
 - Easier scalable if necessary